tonthowi/project-pensieve/user-stories.md

 2. **Spatial Context**: Media stickers let users associate ideas visually (e.g., audio note next to a sketch).
 3. **Progressive Disclosure**: Advanced features are hidden but easily discoverable, avoiding clutter.

-Would you like me to refine any specific user story or add more edge cases?